 If the UN is speaking to organizations that empower women and girls, they can share the "Gender Equality'' graphic.
 But a non-profit that promotes all of the UN goals will likely be interested in the entire design.

 While a lot of information is packed into each graphic, it's never overwhelming.
-Each goal is clearly separate from the other with bold headers and distinct colors, which are also used to differentiate the goals across all of the UN's marketing efforts.
+Each goal is separate from the other with bold headers and distinct colors, which are also used to differentiate the UN's marketing efforts.

 20. Ocean Pollution, by Stephanie Phung